Why Every Screenwriter Should Have One Low Budget Screenplay Written (Part 4)

 Studios are no longer buying spec scripts the way they used to.

 In 1993, over 170 spec scripts were bought by major studios.
-In 1990, 14 of the spec scripts bought by major studies sold for over 1MM.
+In 1990, 14 of the spec scripts bought by major studies sold for over $1MM.

 Hollywood is making less movies than ever before.
 There’s no arguing that.
 All you have to do is pick up the LA TIMES, VANITY FAIR, or VARIETY to see that Hollywood is not the Hollywood we once loved.

-However, there has never been a time in history where more films are being produced.
+Nevertheless, there has never been a time in history where more films are being produced.

 So why is this not reflected in the numbers calculated by tracking sites?